entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/pda-tutorial.md

 provided below.

-This document presents an overview of the Entando Process Driven Apps (PDA) plugin.
-The initial section addresses the business functionality and user-facing micro frontends.
-The second section covers the architecture and points of extension for the PDA plugin.
-The third section supplies a detailed technical overview of how to to add new functionality to a PDA implementation.
+This document presents an overview of the Entando Process Driven Apps (PDA) plugin in three sections:

+- The first section addresses the business functionality and user-facing micro frontends.
+- The second section covers the architecture and points of extension for the PDA plugin.
+- The third section supplies a detailed technical overview of how to add new functionality to a PDA implementation.

 # Terminology